awsccupmindanao/knowledge_base/docs/Workshops/Cloud Computing/Backbone of AWS/10 - Elastic IP.md

 ## Cost and Tagging

 Elastic IPs incur charges when not associated with a running instance.
 Tags can be applied to EIPs for tracking usage costs in AWS Cost Explorer:
 - **Active IP Costs**: Costs can be tracked under `PublicIPv4InUseAddress`.
 - **Idle IP Costs**: EIPs attached to stopped instances are considered idle and can be tracked under `PublicIPv4IdleAddress`.
 AWS charges around $0.005 per hour (approximately $3.60 per month) for each Elastic IP address that is allocated but not associated with a running instance.
 - **Additional Elastic IPs**: AWS allows one Elastic IP address to be associated with a running instance at no charge, but additional Elastic IPs associated with the same instance incur a cost of about $0.005 per hour.
 - **IP Remapping:** Frequent remapping of Elastic IPs (i.e., more than 100 times per month) can incur additional costs.

 > Note: Tags must be activated for cost tracking in AWS Cost Explorer, and it may take up to 24 hours for the tags to appear in the cost allocation tags page.

 ## Regional Availability

 Elastic IP addresses are regional, and users can select a network border group to limit CIDR blocks to a specific region, optimizing latency and availability.

+*Classless Inter-Domain Routing (CIDR) is an IP address allocation method that improves data routing efficiency on the internet.*

 ### Bring Your Own IP (BYOIP)